 Below are the incredible organizations and individuals that we partner with around the world.
-You can find out more about them on our individual country pages, or by clicking on their images to check out their websites.
+You can find out more about them by clicking on their images to check out their websites.

-works to preserve Central American indigenous chants through research, education, and dissemniation.
-Using art and technology to preserve the intangible human heritage through the knowledge and respect of human diversity, the orgnanization records indigenous song and oral traditions in the field, helps to produce CDs and provides concerts to let these voices be heard by local and global audiences–promoting knowledge and respect of ancient cultures.
+Proyecto Jirondai works to preserve Central American indigenous chants through research, education, and dissemination.
+Using art and technology to preserve the intangible human heritage through the knowledge and respect of human diversity, the organization records indigenous song and oral traditions in the field, helps to produce CDs and provides concerts to let these voices be heard by local and global audiences–promoting knowledge and respect of ancient cultures.

 PEG Partners (Proyecto par alas Escuelas Guatemaltecas) was founded by peace activist and musician David LaMotte.
 The non-profit organization works to improve learning environments in Guatemalan schools.
 PEG is composed entirely of volunteers, with all donations going 100% to projects in Guatemala.
 They oversee the music program at the Cedin School and provide local instruments and teaching artists.

 Prosjekt Haiti is an amazing community-driven organization.
 A model of service, the organization’s goal is to contribute to a better future for the people associated with their projects, and it continues to grow towards meeting the needs of families in Haiti.
 The program fosters leadership and has multi-generational community members, and has been creating a thriving supportive community in Port-au-Prince since 2000.
 Prosjekt Haiti believes that the best way of cultivating meaningful change is to provide people with knowledge and skills that enable them to improve their own situation.
 Prosjekt Haiti therefore focuses on education, capacity building and value creation.